SAMPEL-Group/Hydrophobic-Polymer-Binary-Excipients/README.md

 Thank you for your interest in our project!
 This repository contains all necessary files and scripts to perform molecular simulations and subsequent analyses for our hydrophobic polymer / excipient systems.
 Below, you'll find an overview of the repository structure and how to get started.

 ## Citation
-If you use this repository in your research, please cite the following preprint:
+If you use this repository in your research, please cite the following publications:

 > Jonathan W. P. Zajac, Praveen Muralikrishnan, Idris Tohidian, Xianci Zeng, Caryn L. Heldt, Sarah L. Perry, Sapna Sarupria.
 16, 6780-6792, (2025) Chemical Science.
 DOI: 10.1039/d4sc08672d